IlyaSemenov/vue-valibot/README.md

 - Run valibot validation (if the schema is provided).
 - Call submit callback (if provided).

-Arguments passed to this submit function will be passed to the submit callback, prepended with (possibly validated) form input (unless using the shortcut variant of useForm).
+Arguments passed to this submit function are passed to the submit callback, possibly prepended with form input (if `input` and/or `schema` were provided).

 During execution, `submitting` is true.
 After successfull execution, `submitted` is true.